Note

 <IPython.core.display.Image object>

-accepts additional parameters, including frame
+pygmt.Figure.grdimage accepts additional parameters, including frame and

 fig = pygmt.Figure()